 - Bake the rhubarb at 170°C for 10-12 mins approx, you want the rhubarb to soften but to still hold its shape

 - Whilst the rhubarb is cooking mix together the sugar and eggs, using a stand mixer or hand mixer preferably.
-When well beaten add in the vanilla essence
+When well beaten, add in the vanilla essence and fold in both the self-raising and plain flour.

 - When well mixed; melt the butter and white chocolate, separately, either over a bain marie or in the microwave in short bursts so not to overheat